rasadeghnasab/QA/README.md

     make migrate
     ```

-6. you can run the Q&A by using these two commands
+6. you can run the Q&A by using these two commands. pass `--with-password` option if you need full authentication.
     ```shell script
-    make start
+    # login with email
     ./vendor/bin/sail artisan qanda:interactive

+    # login with email and password
+    ./vendor/bin/sail artisan qanda:interactive --with-password
     ```

 ---